Peperomia polybotrya (Raindrop Peperomia): A Complete Guide

 Lighting

-Also, while the Peperomia polybotrya can live in more shady conditions because of their usual placement on the forest floor, they could get leggy quickly if not monitored.
+If in doubt, they can handle more shady conditions because of their usual placement on the forest floor.

 Watering

-The roots of the Raindrop Peperomia are more delicate than most, so they don’t dig themselves too deep when in a container, making them great for terrariums.
+The roots of the Raindrop Peperomia are super delicate, so they won’t dig themselves too deep into the soil.

 Temperature & Humidity

-Peperomia polybotryas are happiest in humid and somewhat cool environments, with their ideal temperatures being between 65 and 80° (or 18-26°C).
+Peperomia polybotrya is happiest in humid and warm environments, with the ideal temperature being between 65 and 80° (or 18-26°C).
+So as long as you keep your home a liveable temperature, you should be a-okay.

 Propagation

-Peperomia polybotrya is an easy plant to propagate when using either leaf or stem cuttings, though many experts have recommended using stems over leaves.
+Peperomia polybotrya is an easy plant to propagate when using either leaf or stem cuttings, though I’d always recommend using stems over leaves.

 Varieties & Similar Plants

-The Raindrop Peperomia is frequently mistaken for its ever-popular cousin, the Chinese Money Plant.
+The Coin Leaf Peperomia is frequently mistaken for its ever-popular cousin, the Chinese Money Plant.

-While these two plants are similar in growth-style and appearance, the Raindrop’s leaves are more heart-shaped than simply round like the Chinese Money Plant.
+While these two plants are similar in growth style and appearance, the Raindrop’s leaves are more teardrop-shaped than simply round like the Chinese Money Plant (which is actually a Pilea, not a Peperomia).